sippathamm/QuadTree/README.md

-# 2D Collision Detection Algorithm
+# QuadTree2D &ndash; A collision detection algorithm

-Traditional collision detection method, brute force algorithm, that check every pair of objects in a scene, can be highly computationally expensive, especially when dealing with a large number of objects.
+A simple collision detection method, brute force algorithm, that check every pair of objects in a scene, can be highly computationally expensive, especially when dealing with a large number of objects.
 This can lead to significant processing overheads,